MarcinCzernek/MarcinCzernek/README.md

 :green_circle:<a href="https://pomodoro-js-ten.vercel.app/">Check this project online</a><br>
 :white_circle:<a href="https://github.com/MarcinCzernek/pomodoro_js">Code on Github</a>

+<h4>Shop sport</h4>

+Internet shop with sport accessories has a MySQL database with products and users.
+The user can register and log in and add the product selected on the website to the basket.

+:white_circle:<a href="https://github.com/MarcinCzernek/shopSport">Code on Github</a>

 ## Other projects from beginning of my journey with programming:

 <h4>OpenAQ map</h4>